Nanded Maharashtra, India Travel Guide

 Eat local, use public transport, carry small notes.

 Monsoons (June-October): Heavy rainfall may result in localized flooding, especially in low-areas at low elevation.
-Road travel may experience delays or disruptions.
+Road travel might experience delays or disruptions.
 Humidity can make the air feel heavy.

-While Nanded generally a safe destination, knowledge of potential health concerns and area safety practices prepares you for any situation.
+While Nanded generally a safe destination, knowledge of potential health concerns and local safety practices prepares you for any situation.
 Required vaccinations and understandledge of emergency services important components of responsible travel planning.
-Keep photocopies of your passport, visa, and insurance details separately from the originals.
+Keep photocopies of your passport, visa, and insurance details in a different place than the originals.
 Share your itinerary with a trusted contact at home.

 Consult your doctor.
 Yellow Fever certificate if applicable.
 Recommended: Hepatitis A and b, Typhoid, Rabies, Japanese Encephalitis.